Amanda-Palenchar/KIPP_Performance_Task/README.md

 ![Data_ERD](Images/Data_ERD.png)

 ## Data Cleaning
 All data cleaning was completed in either Jupyter Notebook or Excel.
 Jupyter notebook was used to merge the separate tabs from the given Google Sheet into one data frame, do basic cleaning on the data, and export CSVs for use in Tableau.
 Excel was used to merge data, so that each student had one row with all scores pertaining to that student rather than a row for each instance and subject of testing.
+This is useful for calculating actual growth over the school year.
 Below are a few examples of the data cleaning process:

 **Merging Data Frames**